 A budget modification is necessary if a subrecipient wants to create a new budget category or line item or move funds between existing budget categories or line items.
 A subrecipient may request a budget modification at any point during the period of performance by submitting a request to their MT DES Grant Coordinator.
-Budget modification requests should be submitted through the AmpliFund system and allow for 30 days' notice prior to the implementation of the requested modification.
-Budget modifications should include a narrative of which lines are being modified and the reason for the request.
+Budget modification requests must be submitted through the AmpliFund system and allow for 30 days' notice prior to the implementation of the requested modification.
 Specific subrecipient programs may have additional requirements.
 Subrecipients should contact their MT DES Grant Coordinator with any questions regarding the budget modification process.